lucid-bs/Lucidium-Mapper/README.md

 ## Why should you use this?
 I'm not gonna act like this mapper is the best invention since sliced bread.
-It's far from it sctually.
+It's far from it actually.
 Chromapper is by far the best mapping solution available.
 In most use cases, Chromapper does what lucidium can and better at that.

 ## No, seriously.
 Why should I use this?